Naiyal/Functional-programming/lab1/README.md

 ## 1. `foldl` (fold left)

 - **Definition**: `foldl` stands for "fold from the left".
 It starts folding the list from the left-most element, applying the function cumulatively to the list.
-- **How it works**: The function starts from the first element and applies the folding function to it, then moves on to the next element, and so on, until the end of the list.

 ### Signature:
 ```haskell